codewithsam/DragonTale/README.md

 # DragonTale

-An amazing 2D Dragon Tale game made with C++ and SFML
+A 2D Platformer game "Dragon Tale" made with C++ and SFML

 ## Installation